 Together, these elements constitute the main "super power" that this material has to change its state depending on the dark or the light.

 An object printed with this material and exposed to a green LED light becomes stable and solid.
 Just press the switch and turn off the light to break the chemical bonds of its structure.
-With the lights off, a soft and malleable mass returns.
+When the lights are off, a soft and malleable mass returns.

 The light comes on again, and the material immediately returns solid and stable.

-You have to turn the light on and off twenty times, as in children.
+You have to turn the light on and off twenty times, like when you were a child.

 The research was published in the Journal of the American Chemical Society.
 Here is a video showing the material in action.